Impossible Burger hits select East Coast grocery stores

-After launching in West Coast retail stores last week, Impossible Burgers heading East.
+After launching in West Coast retail stores last week, Impossible Burger is heading east.

 The plant-based protein substitute is hitting the East Coast retail scene in 12 oz. packages via Wegmans grocery stores as well as select Fairway Market stores in Manhattan, the company said Wednesday.

-In total, Impossible Burgers will be available in 100 Wegmans stores in seven states, and two Fairway Market locations.
+In total, the Impossible Burger will be available in 100 Wegmans stores in seven states, and two Fairway Market locations.
+Wegmans has stores in Maryland, Massachusetts, New York, New Jersey, North Carolina, Pennsylvania and Virginia.

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.